Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability: Conclusion

 \section{Conclusion}

-We proposed a Transformer encoder based model that not only predicted the memorability of naturalistic videos but also revealed key insights into the spatio-temporal attention mechanisms that enabled the predictions.
-Furthermore, we collected human gaze data and, through a detailed comparison between the model's attention map and human gaze map, discovered novel semantic attention patterns relevant for video memorability.
-Most surprisingly, the model exhibited strong attentional differences across the different frames of the videos, mimicking temporal patterns observed in human attention.
-We also presented an important analysis of a widely used video memorability dataset, identifying several critical issues that researchers must consider when constructing and validating datasets for algorithm development.
-Future work can benefit from larger eye-tracking datasets and video memorability experiments designed to further validate our findings in humans.
+We adopted a simple CNN+Transformer model that not only matches SoTA in predicting video memorability scores, but also enables exploring the underlying spatio-temporal attention mechanisms.
+Furthermore, we collected human gaze data to compare against model attention and observed that the model and humans look at similar regions.
+We also discovered novel semantic attention patterns relevant for video memorability.
+On the temporal dimension, the model exhibited strong preference for early frames of the videos, mimicking temporal patterns in human attention.
+We also analyzed a widely used video memorability dataset, identifying several critical issues that researchers must consider when constructing new datasets.

+\paragraph{Limitations.} The current datasets have 10k videos each.
+A model trained on them may not generalize well to any video from the internet, especially in specific domains where the visual stimuli are typically similar across all clips, \eg~identifying memorable parts from a lecture video.
+Additionally, the model processes extracted frames rather than full videos, which may result in the loss of important details for memorability and could affect comparison with human data, where viewers see the entire video.

 \paragraph{Acknowledgments.} We thank Sriya Ravula and Dr. Priyanka Srivastava for help with eye-tracking equipment and its setup.
-The study was supported by the IIIT-H Faculty Seed Fund (VS).
+The study was supported by the IIIT-H Faculty Seed Fund (VS) and an Adobe Research Gift (MT).